 Beginning Jan.
-1, 2012, state law requires that all Texas college students must receive a vaccination or booster against bacterial meningitis.
+1, 2014, state law requires that all Texas college students who are under the age of 22 must receive a vaccination or booster against bacterial meningitis.
 The vaccine is required for students of public and private colleges, living both on and off campus.
 For more information, contact the Office of the Registrar.

 Mandatory Tuberculosis Screening